Language…

 $7E00E4 12 bytes Sprites Sprite X position, low byte.

 $7E00F0 16 bytes Empty Empty.
-Cleared on reset, titlescreen load and overworld load.
+Cleared on reset and titlescreen load.

 Lunar Magic makes use of a portion of this space (currently $F9-$FF, though subject to change) for various purposes; see details for a list.
 Most notably, $FE is set to the current level ID plus 1 (so Yoshi's Island 1 would store #$0106 here), with #$0000 being used for non-standard levels like the No Yoshi entrance.